Mobile DJ for Welzow

 ➥ Karaoke

-You can currently add the karaoke package to your DJ party in Welzow for 69,00 EUR.
+You can find the current price for adding the karaoke package to your party in Welzow here: 69,00 EUR.

 ➥ Business events